Academic Catalog

 6. Develop personal strategies to overcome obstacles and persist through academic and institutional challenges.

-7. Engage in service leadership by presenting learning experiences, success strategies, and/or projects to the campus community.
+7. Engage in service leadership by developing and planning future presentations on learning experiences, success strategies, and/or projects for the class, campus, or community.

 Course Content